Core Web Vitals for SEO: An Overview

 How Might Core Web Vitals Impact SEO and Rankings?

-Google has not yet specified what percentage of rankings the new page experience signal is impacting.
+Google has not yet specified the percentage of rankings the new page experience signal impacts.
 We also haven’t heard exactly how core web vitals play into the overall page experience ranking update either.
 But we do know that earning “good” scores can help your rankings.
 According to John Mueller, page experience “is a ranking factor, and it’s more than a tie-breaker, but it also doesn’t replace relevance.”

-Search Engine Land spoke to a Google rep and reported that Google would not be discussing “how much each factor is weighted,” but that “great content with a poor page experience can still rank highly in Google search.”
+Search Engine Land spoke to a Google rep and reported that Google would not discuss “how much each factor is weighted” but that “great content with a poor page experience can still rank highly in Google search.”

 Perhaps a different view will help: If your site is slow, it cannot respond quickly to a voice search request.
 Will voice search become increasingly important?
 Of course.
 So overall speed is vital going forward.